-Automotive Engineering and Technology with Foundation Year (Automotive) - Foundation Degree (Lancaster University)
+Automotive Engineering and Technology - Foundation Degree with Foundation Year

-You will need a minimum of 100 UCAS points (excluding Functional Skills) in an appropriate discipline: QCF Automotive Engineering; IMIA VRQ Motor Vehicle Level 3; A/AS Level qualifications.
+A minimum of 36 UCAS points (excluding Functional Skills) in an appropriate discipline:

 Applicants who are able to demonstrate relevant work/life skills or knowledge will also be considered on an individual basis.

 Most courses are assessed via a combination of coursework and exams – the percentage weighting of each of these is outlined below.
 Coursework might range from written tasks and assignments to the collation of a portfolio of evidence based around a work placement.
 Coursework differs from exams in that it is usually non-timed and carried out independently.

 Exams are formal, timed written assessments, carried out in a controlled environment and overseen by one or more invigilators.
 They assess your grasp of the theory and underpinning knowledge related to your chosen career area.
 The opposite of practicals, they require you to set out your practical understanding within an academic context.
 Some courses have no exams – the exam/coursework ratio is outlined below.